pinpox/robonet/README.md

 ```go
 func (kern *Kernel) GetAt(r, c, d int) float64
 ```
+GetAt returns the value of the volume of the kernel at a given position

 #### func (*Kernel) PointReflect

 ```go
 func (kern *Kernel) PointReflect()
 ```
+PointReflect calculates the pointreflection of the kernel's volume

 #### func (Kernel) Print